germanAyllu/germanAyllu/README.md

 We welcome contributions from the community!
 If you are interested in contributing to the development of Natal-IA, please read our contributing guidelines and reach out to us through the issue tracker.

 ## License
-Natal-IA is released under the MIT License.
+Natal-IA is released under a End User License Agreement, you can find it here: https://github.com/germanAyllu/Natal-IA/blob/main/LICENSE.

 Contact
 For any questions or issues, please don't hesitate to contact us at contact@ayllu.ai.